cctbx/cctbx_project/simtbx/diffBragg/README.md

 and then note the location so it can be included in your processing configuration files below, described below.

 <a name="hopper_process"></a>
-# Using `diffBragg.hopper_process`
+# Using `diffBragg.stills_process`

-We have simulated 104 images, and now we shall process them using the command line tool `diffBragg.hopper_process`, a child program of `dials.stills_process`.
-Crucially, we will be disabling outlier rejection and all forms of refinement that are usually done during `dials.stills_process` analysis, in favor of the pixel refinement tools in diffBragg, which are wrapped in `diffBragg.hopper_process`.
+We have simulated 104 images, and now we shall process them using the command line tool `diffBragg.stills_process`, a child program of `dials.stills_process`.
+Crucially, we will be disabling outlier rejection and all forms of refinement that are usually done during `dials.stills_process` analysis, in favor of the pixel refinement tools in diffBragg, which are wrapped in `diffBragg.stills_process`.

 <a name="spectra"></a>
 ## X-ray spectra